Simon has been involved in software development since the days of paper tape. He has developed niche software for information management.

 The extraction process is more difficult for already grouped photos, as the background may be patterned or non-uniform, and the oval mattes often used give make individual photos non-rectangular.
 Where the photos are behind glass, reflections may degrade individual image quality.
 These can be minimized by illuminating the grouped photos brightly and making the camera as dark as possible using oblique, directional illumination from at least two light sources.

 The availability of high-resolution smartphone cameras has encouraged the development of apps for processing images of paper photo prints taken with the device.
 These apps generally offer auto-cropping, and de-skewing of a photo placed on a uniform background, and may offer glare removal and perspective correction.
 Individual photos can be saved as individual files, but the resolution of these will be limited by the resolution of the smartphone camera and the number of photos included in a single image.
-An A4 flatbed scanner scanning at 300 dots per inch creates a 29 megapixel image – more than twice as many pixels than images from a 12 megapixel camera (such as is found on the iPhone XS and Google Pixel 3), and is clearly preferred for high- resolution scans.
+An A4 flatbed scanner scanning at 300 dots per inch creates a 29-megapixel image – more than twice as many pixels as images from a 12-megapixel camera (such as is found on the iPhone XS and Google Pixel 3) and is clearly preferred for high- resolution scans.
 Apps may also offer easy grouping and sharing of extracted photos via social media and the web